Dragonop/claycrafter/README.md

 # claycrafter
 Minetest clay crafter mod.
-Adds a way to craft clay out of compressed dirt.
+Adds a way for players to obtain clay other than mining, out of a common material: dirt.
+It adds three new nodes:

+Claycrafter: Used to convert compressed dirt into clay.

+Compressed dirt: Just 9 dirt, compressed, useful for saving storage space, too!
+(Not present if moreblocks is installed, use moreblocks:dirt_compressed instead)

+Glass of water: Used as fuel for the Claycrafter.
+Placeable.

+Ratings and Reviews

 Dependencies:
 Default
 Vessels
-Bucket

-claycrafter.lua is derivated from furnace.lua (minetest_game) by PilzAdam and Amaz1.
-Edited by everamzah to work for this mod.
+Optional dependencies:
+moreblocks

+Special thanks to everamzah

 #####License for Code